 If you're like many men, you may put off getting screened for prostate cancer, but avoidance is not the answer.
 At St. Anthony's the team can help to answer all your questions and create a plan for you to monitor and maintain your health.

 Risks and Symptoms: Get Educated

 Your top priority should be gathering all the information that you can.
 The more you know, they better prepared you'll be to make decisions.

 After skin cancer, prostate cancer is the second most common type of cancer men are diagnosed with.
 Although nearly 1 in 6 men will develop prostate cancer in their lifetimes, most often it affects men over the age of 60, although it can develop in men in their 30s - so it is important for all men to know the signs and symptoms.This type of cancer grows in the tissues of the prostate, which is the male sex gland that produces semen.
 It is located in front of the rectum and below the bladder.
 If caught early, prostate cancer is one of the most treatable kinds of cancer.

 For prostate cancer, there are a number of risk factors to watch out for.
-Among them are:
+Among them are these:

-Race: Some studies indicate that African American men are more likely to develop prostate cancer than Hispanic or Caucasian men.
+Race: Some studies indicate that African American men are more likely to develop prostate cancer than Hispanic or Caucasian men are.